 T Flip Flop

 A method of avoiding the indeterminate state found in the working of RS flip flop is to provide only one input ( the T input ) such, flip flop acts as a toggle switch.
 Toggle means to change in the previous stage i.e. switch to opposite state.
-It can be constructed from clocked RS flip flop be incorporating feedback from output to input as shown in Figure 5.
+It can be constructed from clocked RS flip flop by incorporating feedback from output to input as shown in Figure 5.

 This sets the Q output to 1.
-When the next trigger appears at the point T, the lower AND gate is enabled and the trigger passes through to the R input this forces the flip flop to reset.
+When the next trigger appears at point T, the lower AND gate is enabled and the trigger passes through to the R input this forces the flip flop to reset.

-Since each incoming trigger is alternately changed into the set and reset inputs the flip flop toggles.
+Since each incoming trigger is alternately changed into the set and reset inputs the flip-flop toggles.
 It takes two triggers to produce one cycle of the output waveform.
 This means the output has half the frequency of the input stated another way, a T flip flop divides the input frequency by two.
-Thus such a circuit is also called a divide by two circuit.
+Thus such a circuit is also called a divide-by-two circuit.

 A disadvantage of the toggle flip flop is that the state of the flip flop after a trigger pulse has been applied is only known if the previous state is known.
-The truth table for a T flip flop is as given table 7.
+The truth table for a T flip flop is as given Table 7.